What is a Product Backlog in Agile

 This example covers a range of Product Backlog Items, including user-centric features, bug fixes, infrastructure improvements, and items addressing compliance and regulatory requirements.
 The prioritization of the above items would depend on factors such as user needs, business priorities, and technical considerations.

-Master Agile methodology with Invensis Learning’s top Agile project management courses!
+Master Agile methodology with Invensis Learning’s top Agile Certification Courses!
 Enroll Now!

 How to Effectively Manage a Product Backlog in Agile?